marolAI/marolAI.github.io/_projects/podlite.md

 ---
-title: "PODLITE: AI-Powered Podcast Intelligence"
+title: "PODLITE: Summarize & Unlock Insights from Podcasts"
 image: /assets/images/projects/podlite.png
 github_link: https://github.com/marolAI/podcast_summarizer
 demo_link: https://podlite.streamlit.app/
-tags:  LLM Text-to-Speech Chatbot
+tags:  LLM Speech-to-Text AI NLP
-tech: Python langchain Whisper Groq-API Streamlit
+tech: Python Langchain Whisper Groq-API Streamlit
+project-card-desc: "Tired of long podcasts?
+PODLITE uses AI to instantly provide summaries, key highlights, and guest info from transcripts, making insights accessible."
 ---

-Revolutionize how you consume podcasts.
-PODLITE is an AI application that generates intelligent summaries, identifies guests, and extracts key highlights directly from episode transcripts.
-Built with cutting-edge technologies like faster-whisper for accurate transcription and orchestrated via Langchain with high-speed Groq LLMs, it offers a streamlined way to gain insights from audio content.
+Welcome to the PODLITE project!
+Podcasts hold valuable insights, but getting to them quickly can be a challenge.
+This AI application helps solve that.
+PODLITE automatically processes episode transcripts using advanced speech-to-text and powerful language models to generate smart summaries, extract key highlights, and identify guests.
+It's a streamlined way to unlock understanding faster.
+Explore the details of how it was built and the technology behind it below!